 - According to Anne all the advanced and most of the intermediate students speak better English than their school English teachers.

-- Thirty students have received scholarships to study in Dili-formal or informal education including Baucau Teachers College.
+- Thirty students received scholarships to do further study in either formal or informal education, both in Dili and at Baucau Teachers College.

-- A community library with over 2000 books in English has been established and is used regularly.
+- A community library with over 2000 books in English has been established in Atabae and is used regularly.

 - Based on their posture, the volume in their voices, their eye contact, the way they initiate conversations in English at the market or walking to school, their plans for the future, the way they relate to teachers and make decisions, all students are more confident.

-- Students have been challenged to broaden their thinking e.g. to think about the role of women, to have personal goals, to ask why and to think of consequences.
+- Students and their families have been challenged to broaden their thinking about the role of women, to have personal goals, to ask why and to think of consequences.

-In January 2013 Committee Members at Friends & Partners with Australia told Palms “…It is good development and we will continue the education program when Anne goes.
+In January 2013 Committee Members at Friends & Partners with Australia told Palms “…It is good development, and we will continue the education program when Anne goes.
 Development of education is very good.
-During Anne’s presence many students have learned English and they can talk.
+During Anne’s presence many students have learned English, and they can talk.
 These primary school students only learned English for 6 months.
-Some teachers are surprised the students can speak English but not speak Portuguese after learning for 6 years.
+Some teachers are surprised the students can speak English, but not speak Portuguese after learning for 6 years.
 Method to teach is different and very good”.

 Continuing to build on strengths in Education 2013-2015

-Heather Henderson followed Anne, to continue building and consolidating established teaching strengths during April 2013 until May 2015.
-In addition to the Community English Program, a multi-language library and literacy program [English, Tetum, and Portuguese] became operational providing educational opportunities from 4 year olds to adults.
+In April 2013 Palms sent Heather Henderson to continue building and consolidating established teaching strengths.
+In addition to the Community English Program, a multi-language library and literacy program [English, Tetum, and Portuguese] became operational providing educational opportunities for all from four-year old’s to adults.

 - Gained management skills with the Scholarship Placement Program